ellysh/video-game-bots/ClickerBots/output-device-capture.md

 $color = PixelGetColor(200, 200, $hWnd)
 MsgBox(0, "", "The hex color is: " & Hex($color, 6))
 ```
-This script should analyze pixel's color into Paint application's window even this window is overlapped.
+This script should analyze pixel's color in Paint window even this window is overlapped.
 Expected value of pixel's color is "FFFFFF" (white).
-But if you overlap the Paint window by another one, which has not white color, the result of script execution is different.
+But if you overlap the Paint window by another window, which has not white color, the result of script execution is different.
 API Monitor application shows us that both `PixelGetColorWindow.au3` and `PixelGetColor.au3` scripts have totally the same sequence of WinAPI functions calls.

 The "NULL" parameter is still passed to the `GetDC` WinAPI function.
 It looks like a bug of the `PixelGetColor` function implementation in AutoIt v3.3.14.1 version.
 Probably, this will be fixed in the next AutoIt version.
 But we still need to find a solution to analyze pixel's color of a specific window.

-Issue of `PixelGetColor` function now is incorrect usage of the `GetDC` WinAPI function.
+This issue with `PixelGetColor` function comes from incorrect usage of the `GetDC` WinAPI function.
 If we repeat all WinAPI calls of `PixelGetColor` function directly, we avoid this issue and pass correct parameter to the `GetDC`.

 This is a [`GetPixel.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/GetPixel.au3) script, which demonstrates direct calls of WinAPI functions:
 ```AutoIt